 Is it possible to keep an owl as a pet?

 To begin with, they are awake at night yet sleep during the day.
-They sleep in a variety of places, including uninhabited areas, forests, and abandoned buildings.
+They sleep in various places, including uninhabited areas, forests, and abandoned buildings.

-Their diet consists primarily of rodents, comparable to that of raccoons, who eat meat and everything.
-However, they mostly eat meat and eat up to 1,000 mice per year, offering natural pest control.
-But it’s not so much fun after they’ve finished all the rodents and you have to feed them meat every day.
+Their diet consists primarily of rodents, comparable to raccoons, who eat meat and everything.
+However, they mostly eat meat and eat up to 1,000 mice annually, offering natural pest control.
+But it’s not so much fun after they’ve finished all the rodents and you have to feed them meat daily.
 Owls can also attack people, and instances of owl attacks have been reported.
 They bite so fiercely that they can’t be separated from the meat.
 So keep your distance and be curious!

 Is it true that all owls are nocturnal?

 The ubiquitous term “Night Owl” fosters many misconceptions about owls.
-Most people believe that when the moon shines, all owls become active.
+For example, most people believe that when the moon shines, all owls become active.
 That, however, is not the case.

 Based on their sleeping habits, owls are classified into three types: